Serving

 IV.B.
 Cadence Proposals

 Cadence/TDA observations are those that can be scheduled in advance and require only a small fraction of a night several times over a semester.
+More information about cadence observations on Keck can be found at this link.

 Programs requesting date-specific observations should be submitted as 'specific' proposals noting the date restrictions, NOT as cadence proposals.